 The Atkinson Foundation turned 80 this year.
-We arrived at the threshold of a new decade quietly, in stark contrast to the boisterous celebration of our 75th anniversary in the space that once housed the Toronto Star’s printing presses at 1 Yonge Street.
+We arrived at the threshold of a new decade quietly, in stark contrast to the boisterous celebration of our 75th anniversary at 1 Yonge Street, in the space that once housed the Toronto Star’s printing presses.
+In October, Atkinson’s Board and staff members raised their glasses to Joseph Atkinson and Elmina Elliott...
 Read more >

 The Toronto Community Benefits Network (TCBN) has won the Atkinson Good Fight Prize for its campaign to put equity at the centre of Ontario’s infrastructure development process.
 This $80,000 award was given to mark our 80th anniversary.
 Read more >